NixOS/nixpkgs/CONTRIBUTING.md

 There are some further pitfalls and realities which this section intends to make you aware of.

+### Aim to reduce cycles

+Please be prepared for it to take a while before the reviewer gets back to you after you respond.
+This is simply the reality of community projects at the scale of Nixpkgs.
+As such, make sure to respond to _all_ feedback, either by applying suggested changes or argue in favor of something else or no change.
+It wastes everyone time waiting for a couple of days just for the reviewer to remind you to address something they asked for.

 ### A reviewer requested a bunch of insubstantial changes on my PR

 The people involved in Nixpkgs care about code quality because, once in Nixpkgs, it needs to be maintained for many years to come.